udithishanka/ImageClassifier-Convolutional_Neural_Network_Model/README.md

 # ImageClassifier-Convolutional_Neural_Network_Model

-This model predicts the image whether it's a sad one or a happy one.
+This model predicts the given image, whether a sad one or a happy one.